Constitution of Sarawak: Provisions under the Malaysian federal constitution

-The Malaysian parliament also enacted the "Legal Profession Act 1976", trying to unify the legal profession throughout Malaysia, including Sarawak.
-The Act also contains a section named 11(1)(c) which stated that if such Act is approved in Sarawak state legislative assembly, would abolish the "Advocates Ordinance of Sarawak (Chapter 110)" that requires any person practising legal profession should be born in Sarawak or domicile in Sarawak for at least past five years.
-However, such Act has not been enacted in Sarawak state legislative assembly.
-Thus, Sarawak is not bounded by this parliamentary Act.

-In 1984, Constitution (Amendment) Act was passed where 8th Schedule 11(3) stated that a bill approved in the Council Negri will eventually become state law even if the governor of the state did not give assent within 15 days.
-Another amendment stated that the federal court of Malaysia is the supreme court of the country; thus any appeal to the British Privy Council against the federal court judgment is not allowed.
+In 1983, the Mahathir Mohamad-led Parliament in a move to curtail the power of heads of state in Malaysia, passed the Constitution (Amendment) Act 1983, where 8th Schedule section 11(3) stated that a bill approved in the state legislative assembly (in Sarawak's case, the Council Negri) will eventually become state law even if the ruler or the governor of the state did not give assent within 15 days.
+This amendment however was reversed in another constitutional amendment the following year.

 On 23 October 1985, Constitution (Amendment) Act 1985 was passed that increased the parliamentary seat allocation for Sarawak from 24 to 27 out of 180 seats in the Malaysian parliament, due to an increase of Sarawak voters to 597,237.

 In 1988, Articles 83-6 of the federal constitution were amended to allow state governments to hand over lands to federal governments, turn over the rights of the reserve lands to the federal government, and enable the federal government to retain alienated land that was no longer needed.
 In return, state governments will be compensated accordingly.
 The prime minister of Malaysia, Mahathir Mohamad stated that such amendments are necessary for the federal government to carry out privatisation, economic, and development plans.
 In July 2023, the federal government returned 52 lots of undeveloped land to Sarawak.
 Meanwhile, Sarawak would return all the premiums back the federal government.

-During 2021 amendment to the Constitution of Malaysia, four amendments were passed namely: amendment to Article 1(2) to restore the position of Sabah and Sarawak as "territories" instead of "state" in Malaysia, amendments to Article 160(2) that added Malaysia Day into the list of definitions and added Malaysia Agreement to define the term "federation" of Malaysia.
-Another amendment was Article 161A that the federal constitution no longer defines original races in Sarawak.
-Instead, the power to define races is placed under the government of Sarawak.
+The 2021 amendment to the Constitution of Malaysia, which went into effect on 11 February 2022, saw Article 1(2) being amended to group Sabah and Sarawak as "Borneo States" and list them separately from the 11 other "States of Malaya".
+Article 160(2) was also amended to include the definition of Malaysia Day, and amended the definition of "Federation" to include the formation of Malaysia and the separation of Singapore.
+Article 161A also no longer specifically define the indigenous races of Sarawak but instead place the authority to do so under the state law of Sarawak.

+Composition

+The Constitution of Sarawak in its current form since 1 January 2023 is composed of the following parts: